2023 Masters Tournament | Wednesday updates

 “I think you’re going to see a lot more lay-ups, obviously.
 If you don’t quite hug the left side you’re going to have such a long iron in that a lot of people who choose to lay up.
 But there’s still going to be a risk, more so risk/reward aspect to it, because if you hit the green and give yourself an eagle chance, it’s going to matter a lot more maybe than it did in the past.”

-Wednesday morning also brings the annual news conference by the Chairman of Augusta National Golf Club and the Masters Tournament Fred Ridley, which begins at 11 a.m. in the Interview Room.
+Wednesday morning also brings the annual news conference by the Chairman of Augusta National Golf Club and the Masters Tournament Fred Ridley.

+Ridley announced a multiphase partnership with Augusta Municipal Golf Course, Augusta Technical College and The First Tee of Augusta to “strengthen public golf in the community and foster even greater opportunities to play the game and work in the sport”.

+“The initiative will link Augusta Tech’s golf course management and workforce programs at The Patch with The First Tee’s mission to teach the game and its values to juniors and community members of all backgrounds.
+Their alignment will create the first partnership between these neighboring facilities, expand available pathways to welcome those interested in the sport and provide a best-in-class, affordable public golf experience for the Augusta community.
+Augusta National will assist in the planning and execution of this vision to complement their efforts, identify efficiencies and support the partnership’s success,” according to a news release from the Masters Tournament.

 Live coverage can be seen here from 12 p.m. until 5 p.m. and on ESPN from 3 p.m. until 5 p.m.